Nasal fracture: Diagnosis

 Nasal fractures are usually identified visually and through physical examination.
+In addition, relevant questions to ask the patient include whether there is a noticeable cosmetic deformity and whether the patient has difficulty breathing through the nose after the injury.
 Medical imaging is generally not recommended.
 A priority is to distinguish simple fractures limited to the nasal bones (Type 1) from fractures that also involve other facial bones and/or the nasal septum (Types 2 and 3).
 In simple Type 1 fractures X-Rays supply surprisingly little information beyond clinical examination.
 However, diagnosis may be confirmed with X-rays or CT scans, and these are required if other facial injuries are suspected.

 A fracture that runs horizontally across the septum is sometimes called a "Jarjavay fracture", and a vertical one, a "Chevallet fracture".

 Although treatment of an uncomplicated fracture of nasal bones is not urgent—a referral for specific treatment in five to seven days usually suffices—an associated injury, nasal septal hematoma, occurs in about 5% of cases and does require urgent treatment and should be looked for during the assessment of nasal injuries.

 Treatment

 Minor nasal fractures may be allowed to heal on their own provided there is not significant cosmetic deformity.
 Ice and pain medication may be prescribed to ease discomfort during the healing process.
-For nasal fractures where the nose has been deformed, manual alignment may be attempted, usually with good results.
+For nasal fractures where the nose has been deformed, manual alignment (ie, closed reduction) may be attempted, usually with good results.
+Manually alignment should be performed in adults within 10 days of injury (prior to the bone healing in the misaligned state).
+For children, bone healing occurs faster, so manual alignment should ideally be performed within 4 days of injury.
 Injuries involving other structures (Types 2 and 3) must be recognized and treated surgically.